BYTE-RANGER-Software/indy-foy/README.md

 ## Status
 🚧 Early pre-production.
 We are currently focusing on creating and finalizing the GDD (Game Design Document) and the TDD (Technical Design Document).
-At the same time, we are developing the framework for AGS (Adventure Game Studio) and an RDD (Room Design Document) add-in for Excel to plan the rooms.
+At the same time, we are developing the framework for AGS (Adventure Game Studio) and an RDD (Room Design Document) add-in for Excel to plan the rooms and puzzles.
 The RDD will be the "single source of truth" and provide the data for AGS.

 ## Website
 Project website is published via **GitHub Pages**.